qsafe-af/chronicle/README.md

-# Chronicle - Substrate Blockchain Indexer
+# Chronicle - Quantum-Safe Blockchain Indexer

-Chronicle is a high-performance blockchain indexer for Substrate-based chains that tracks account balances by walking the chain from genesis to head, recording all balance-affecting events.
-It's designed specifically for mined PoW, post-quantum blockchains with WebSocket endpoints.
+Chronicle is a high-performance blockchain indexer exclusively for quantum-safe Substrate-based chains using NIST-approved signature schemes like Dilithium.
+It tracks account balances by walking the chain from genesis to head, recording all balance-affecting events.
+Chronicle is designed specifically for post-quantum blockchains, as traditional chains using ECDSA or *25519 signatures will be obsolete in the quantum era.

 ## Features